muonjs/mocha-suit/README.md

     })
 });
 ```
 Mocha Suit is complient to Mocha.
 So `this` is always Mocha's `this` object which is accessible inside of all Mocha's setup and test methods when you run them in usual manner.
-Also you can use `done` argument to call methods asyncronously (or return a Promise object).
+Also you can use `done` argument to call methods asyncronously (or return Promise object).

 ```js
 Suit.before(function(done) {